 The government's decision to deploy not just wind energy and photovoltaic installations but also solar thermal power plants with energy stores was not necessarily an obvious one.
 But Morocco created a precedent.
 "It is brave to act in good time and not wait for others to show you the way first," added Faschina.
 This means opportunities can also be seized because the very promising project in Ouarzazate to build the world's largest solar power plant complex with a total capacity of 580 megawatts convinced international donors.

 For the time being, Morocco has to cover its own demand.
 In the long run though there is the option to supply favourably priced green electricity to Europe as well, thereby generating export revenue from environmentally-friendly power.
-Morocco signed a declaration of intent in this respect with Germany, France, Portugal and Spain at the Marrakech Climate Change Conference in 2016.
+And, in future, the country can put its experience regarding solar thermal power plants and switching to renewable energies at the disposal of other countries.

 Last but not least, the climate benefits: "Every year NOORo I avoids emissions of at least 230,000 tonnes of CO₂," estimates Faschina.
-All of the Ouarzazate solar power plants will collectively save roughly 800,000 tonnes each year.
+All of the Ouarzazate solar power plants collectively save roughly 800,000 tonnes each year.
 And that is not all.

 "In contrast to photovoltaic installations, solar thermal power plants also offer the chance to supply electricity at night," said Tarik Bourquouquou.
-An engineer at Masen, the Moroccan agency responsible for renewable energies, he is in charge of infrastructure and planning for the solar energy complex.
+An engineer at Masen, the Moroccan agency responsible for renewable energies, he was in charge of infrastructure and planning for the solar energy complex.

 Two large tanks not far from the turbine building hold 45,000 tonnes of liquid salt.
 This mixture containing sodium and potassium nitrate from BASF stores the energy produced during the day that is not used immediately for generating electricity, and delivers it in the evening hours to produce power.

 The country also leads the way with sensitive issues such as water consumption.
-While the first power plant has a classic cooling tower that cools the water vapour once it exits the turbine, and therefore still needs water, the two new plants, NOORo II and III, are equally ground-breaking in the world with their dry-cooling systems.
+While the first power plant has a classic cooling tower that cools the water vapour once it exits the turbine, and therefore still needs water, the two plants, NOORo II and III, are equally ground-breaking in the world with their dry-cooling systems.